 • Recorded in 1971 while carrying a timeless songwriting flair sure to appeal to fans of ‘60s/’70s pop, as well as its modern indie outgrowths.

-• Burger’s cassette edition comes in two variations and both features new, period appropriate cassette artwork (white version) and an additional alternate artwork edition (black version) with pictures and credit information in a fold-out inner from the LP edition’s gatefold (only available from Burger direct).
+• Burger’s cassette edition comes in two variations and both features new, period appropriate cassette artwork (in the white insert version available on this site) and an additional alternate artwork edition (the black insert version) with pictures and credit information in a fold-out inner from the LP edition’s gatefold (only available from Burger Records

 A01 It’s What You’ve Got (3:18)

 A02 There’s Nothing That I Can Do for You (2:38)

 A03 I’m A Gambler (3:18)

 A04 Harry The Earwig (2:25)